 El Nido is famed for its spectacular limestone cliffs, crystal-clear waters and pristine white sand coves.

-Discover its unmatched beauty from the air via Banwa’s helicopter or alternatively, explore by sea aboard one of the island’s luxury yachts.
+Discover its unmatched beauty from the air via Banwa Private Island’s helicopter or alternatively, explore by sea aboard one of the island’s luxury yachts.

-Accessible in under 30 minutes via Banwa’s helicopter, the Subterranean River National Park is a protected area of the Philippines located about 50 miles north of the city of Puerto Princesa.
+Accessible in under 30 minutes via Banwa Private Island’s helicopter, the Subterranean River National Park is a protected area of the Philippines located about 50 miles north of the city of Puerto Princesa.

 It’s located in the Saint Paul mountain range on the western coast of the island.
 It is bordered by St. Paul Bay to the north and the Babuyan River to the east.